-A friend in grad school introduced me to the simple salad recipe (sans quinoa) and I think they will forever be a summer go-to for potlucks and bbqs.
+A friend in grad school introduced me to this simple Mediterranean salad recipe (sans quinoa) and I think it will forever be a summer go-to for potlucks and bbqs.
 I love the added quinoa for protein, but you make it with or without!

 - 1 Cup chopped red onion

 - 1 ½ Cucumbers diced (approx. 4 Cups)

 - 2 red bell peppers approx. 2-3 Cups

 - 2 Tablespoons olive oil